llccd/WinSU/README.md

     Default is 0xFFFFFFFFE (all avaliable privileges).
 -s session_id
-    Create process in specified session, default to the session of current process (winsu.exe).
+    Create process in specified session, default to the session of winsu process.
 -nw
     Do not wait for process to end.
 -c